Best Vision Insurance for Seniors in 2023

 Every vision insurance provider will offer different levels of coverage amid their range of policies and add-on options.
 However, the primary services and enhancement options are typically the same across the board.
 Traditionally, one can expect a good vision insurance policy to offer the following benefits.

-- Eye Examinations: Policyholders will qualify for one annual vision exam, with co-pays ranging between $10-$20.
+- Eye examinations: Policyholders will qualify for one annual vision exam, with copays ranging between $0 and $20.

-- Eyeglass Frames: Often offered in the form of an ‘allowance,’ which is how much the insurer will pay, eyeglass frame discounts range between $125-$150 depending on the provider.
+- Eyeglass frames: Often offered in the form of an “allowance,” meaning the amount of money the insurer pays, eyeglass frame discounts range between $150 and $230, depending on the provider.

-- Lenses for Eyewear: Typically, out-of-pocket costs for standard lenses are a co-pay ranging between $20-$30, with benefits available once annually.
+- Lenses for eyewear: Typically, out-of-pocket costs for standard lenses are a copay ranging between $20 and $60.
+Benefits are usually available once a year or once every two years.

-- Contact Lenses: Payouts for contacts average between $100 and $150, depending on the level of coverage and policy limitations.
+- Contact lenses: Payouts for contacts average between $100 and $150, depending on the level of coverage you select and policy limitations.

-- LASIK and Surgical Procedures: Many providers will offer some type of discount or coverage for vision correction surgeries.
-The amounts will vary, but they average around $500 max payout.
+- LASIK and surgical procedures: Many providers will offer some type of discount or coverage for vision correction surgeries.
+The amounts will vary, but they average around a $500 max payout.

-Common enhancements or add-ons to vision policies allow benefits for transition lenses, progressive lenses, polycarbonate lenses, scratch-resistant coatings, etc.
+Common enhancements or add-ons to vision policies allow benefits for transition lenses, progressive lenses, polycarbonate lenses, and scratch-resistant coatings.

 As with any type of insurance policy, there will be exclusions concerning what the company will and will not cover.
-Vision insurance is no different, and exclusions will vary from provider to provider.
+Vision insurance is no different, and exclusions will vary from one carrier to the next.
 However, vision insurance coverage typically excludes:

 How Much Does Vision Insurance Cost?

-How much vision insurance costs will depend on a number of factors, including whether the coverage is employer-provided and whether it is bundled with a larger policy such as health and dental.
-Other factors, such as where the applicant lives, their age, the level of coverage requested, etc., will also play a role in determining the final cost of a vision insurance premium.
+How much vision insurance costs will depend on several factors, including whether the coverage is employer-provided and whether it is bundled with a larger policy such as health and dental.
+Factors like where the applicant lives, their age, the level of coverage requested, and tobacco use will also impact the final cost of a vision insurance premium.

 Seniors who are still covered under an employer-sponsored plan may have the option to participate in a flexible spending account for vision care.
-Another affordable option for seniors is to purchase a Vision Service Plan (VSP).
-The best advice here is to shop around or use a search company that will ease the process of getting matched up with the best carrier within your budget.
+Another affordable option for seniors is a Medicare Advantage plan that includes vision benefits.
+The best advice here is to shop around.
+You can also use a search company that will ease the process of getting matched up with the best carrier within your budget.

 Why is Vision Insurance a Good Investment for Seniors?

-Vision insurance is a wise investment for most seniors, as age tends to bring about weaker vision and can foster a number of age-related eye conditions, such as macular degeneration, glaucoma, cataracts and dry eyes, to name a few.
-It is recommended that seniors over the age of 64 receive a comprehensive eye examination once a year, according to the American Optometric Organization.
-However, those with an eye-related condition or really poor vision will want to come in twice per year.
+Vision insurance is a wise investment for most seniors, as age tends to bring about weaker vision and can foster a number of age-related eye conditions, such as macular degeneration, glaucoma, cataracts, and dry eyes, to name a few.
+It is recommended that seniors over the age of 65 receive a comprehensive eye examination once a year, according to the American Optometric Association.2 However, those with an eye-related condition or really poor vision will want to come in twice per year.

-The nonprofit organization FAIR Health states that an eye exam’s cost ranges between $128-$200, and the average co-pay for examinations is around $20 per visit.
-With a fairly priced policy, the cost of one eye exam can easily recompense expenses on policy premiums.
-Seniors who require corrective lenses or who manage an eye-related condition with an optometrist will benefit most financially from having vision insurance.
+According to Aflac, first-time eye exams cost about $200 without insurance,3 and this may or may not include copays and additional fees.
+With a fairly priced policy, the cost of one eye exam can easily justify the policy premiums.
+Seniors who require corrective lenses or who manage an eye-related condition with an optometrist will benefit most from having vision insurance.
 Vision policies have a set allowance for such needs, so customers will spend less out of pocket when getting new contact lenses or eyeglasses.

 Whether or not vision insurance is worth the expense is a personal choice, but if you have vision problems, you’ll likely get your money’s worth with coverage.